Guitar Amp Settings For Metal: Best Modern Examples

 Most metal players will go for a brighter sound.
 The bite in a high gain tone can be found in the treble frequencies.
 But if the sound you are going for is darker, then this control may need to be lowered.

 The treble should be set to be cutting, but not shrill or thin.
 Adjusting this control is important depending on the type of metal you play.
 Darker, thicker tones will need a lower setting.
-While more modern, searing sounds need a higher level.
+While more modern, searing sounds need a higher setting.

 Mid-range